-During the first half of 2020, prior to COVID-19, the AIG continued to conduct specially requested ethics training for County departments as well as non-County entities.
+During the second half of 2020, during the COVID-19 pandemic, the AIG successfully pivoted to virtual presentations and continued to conduct specially requested ethics training for County departments as well as non-County entities.
 During the state lockdown, the AIG produced a new and interactive ethics training video for employees to satisfy their annual training requirement.

-Participation in Expanded New - Employee Orientation & Training Process

-In the first half of 2020, the AIG continued to conduct new hire ethics training under the successful 2019 model as part of HR's onboarding process.
+Participation in Expanded New - Employee Orientation & Training Process In the second half of 2020, the County continued to operate under a hiring freeze, but the AIG remained prepared to conduct new-hire ethics training as part of HR's onboarding process.

-Under the updated new hire ethics training model, employees return to orientation for a second day to spend approximately three hours with AIG staff learning about the various components of the County Ethics Code and how to approach ethical dilemmas if/when they arise.
+Under new hire ethics training model, employees return to orientation for a second day to spend approximately three hours with AIG staff learning about the various components of the County Ethics Code and how to approach ethical dilemmas if/when they arise.
 Employees also review and discuss a series of examples, both hypothetical and from real past situations.
 These trainings take place every two weeks at the County Administrative Headquarters.
 Due to the County hiring freeze, as a result of COVID-19, the AIG have suspended in person ethics training until further notice.
+Training is conducted virtually, as needed.